 JoinT PhD Project

-This AHRC-funded Collaborative Doctoral Award will explore the role of the independently owned country house in political and cultural discourse from the 1950s to the present day.
+In 2018 Historic Houses and the University of Oxford launched a joint PhD project.
+This three-year AHRC-funded Collaborative Doctoral Award is exploring the role of the independently owned country house in political and cultural discourse from the 1950s to the present day.

 The DPhil will provide for an in-depth case study of the evolution of Historic Houses, within the heritage sector context of amenity societies and charitable organisations, as a force for political influence.

-Contact our Director of Policy & Campaigns for more information: email@example.com
+Contact our Director of Policy & Public Affairs for more information: email@example.com